Home » Blog » Destinations » A Step-by-Step Guide: How to Plan a Trip to Thailand (in 2024)

 Step 5: Organise Your Travel Insurance For Thailand

 Of course, you'll have to get travel insurance for your trip to Thailand.
-I have never travelled without travel insurance – but I know people who have and some of them have ended up regretting their decision.
+I have never traveled without travel insurance – but I know people who have and some of them have ended up regretting their decision.

-On one of my trips to Thailand, I caught a nasty eye-infection (don’t ask me how but I guess, as someone who wears contact lenses, I may be more prone to this) and I had to go to the hospital for various tests and expensive medicine.
-On top of that, the island I was staying on didn’t have a private hospital with the right equipment, so I had to take a bus and a boat to get to the neighbouring island.
-All expenses were covered by my insurance in the end, and my eyes were good again after a week.
+On one of my trips to Thailand, I caught a nasty eye infection (don’t ask me how but I guess, as someone who wears contact lenses, I may be more prone to this) and I had to go to the hospital for various tests and expensive medicine.

-Whatever you do, make sure you choose the right policy and don’t forget to add motorbike insurance, because I know you’ll be giving it a go in Thailand!
 While I’ve not needed to pay additional cover for any previous medical history, I would always make sure to tell the insurance provider as you never know whether an old medical condition could flare up again.

 Having travel insurance gives you peace of mind, you stop worrying about what could go wrong and just be free and explore.
 And that’s what a trip to Thailand should be like!